-- until it can be backfilled.
-No contaminated soil will be moved into uncontaminated areas of the airport, and movement of contaminated soils will be minimized where possible. - 5.
+- 4. If contaminated soil that is to be returned to its original site needs to be temporarily stored, it will be placed on a lined containment area near where the material came from, covered and flagged until it can be backfilled.
+No contaminated soil will be moved into a zone of lesser contamination, and movement of contaminated soils will be minimized where possible. - 5.
 DOT&PF does not expect excavation dewatering to occur.
 If excavation dewatering is needed, the Contractor will obtain a DEC Excavation Dewatering General Permit.
 BMPs for dewatering in contaminated soil areas will be outlined during that process. - 6.
 Operators will work from the safety of their respective equipment cabs.
 Manual labor to excavate soils is not expected.
 If manual/ground labor is necessary, personnel will wear proper PPE and follow decontamination procedures.